How Creating a Zen Classroom Can Improve Social Emotional Learning

 Create a Zen Corner

 A Zen Corner, or Calming Corner, can be especially effective in providing resources for self-regulation.
 Self-regulation skills help students manage stress, move past negative thoughts and emotions, and decide how to respond to difficult situations.
 A Zen Corner allows them the chance to go through that process, and spend some time in a calm atmosphere, without having to leave the room.
-To create a Zen Corner, you will just need a small section of the classroom, partitioned off using room dividers, where students can go when they need a moment to calm themselves.
+To create a Zen Corner, you will just need a small section of the classroom, partitioned off using partition walls, where students can go when they need a moment to calm themselves.
 It should be secluded enough to give the student privacy, yet still visible to the teacher.

 Fill your Zen Corner comfortable with seating (like bean bag chairs, for example), post calming statements on the walls, include instructions for breathing exercises or other mindfulness activities, and include either notepads and writing utensils or a whiteboard and marker.
 Students can use the notepad or whiteboard to do a “brain dump”, where they can write all of their negative thoughts out.
 During this activity they should identify thoughts, events, and situations they have control over, decide how to manage the emotions they are feeling, and make a plan to respond to any difficult situations they are facing.
 Then the teacher can find solutions based on where the student is identifying pain points.
 Versare has created a mobile whiteboard partition that would be a perfect fit for a Zen Corner.